Miss-Faith/pet-website/README.md

 ### Setup Requirements
 The project does not require any installations.
 To view the site:
 * Have internet access on your electronic device
-* click the demo link provided above.
+* Click the demo link provided above.
 Supported browsers include: Chrome, Firefox, Safari and Microsoft Edge.
 ## Technology Used
 * HTML - Used to build the webpage structure
 * CSS - Used to style the webpage
 ## Development
-###Want to contribute?
+### Want to contribute?
 Great!
 To fix a bug or enhance an existing module (In this case add a page with details on your pet), follow these steps:
 * Fork the repo
 * Create a new branch ('git checkout -b improve-feature')